renovate-bot/khulnasoft-lab-_-libbpfgo/Readme.md

 * [Learn more](#learn-more)

 libbpfgo is a Go library for Linux's [eBPF](https://ebpf.io/) project.
-It was created for [Tracker](https://github.com/khulnasoft-lab/tracker), our open source Runtime Security, and eBPF tracing tool, written in Go.
-If you are interested in eBPF and its applications, check out Tracker at Github: [https://github.com/khulnasoft-lab/tracker](https://github.com/khulnasoft-lab/tracker).
+It was created for [Tracee](https://github.com/khulnasoft-lab/tracee), our open source Runtime Security, and eBPF tracing tool, written in Go.
+If you are interested in eBPF and its applications, check out Tracee at Github: [https://github.com/khulnasoft-lab/tracee](https://github.com/khulnasoft-lab/tracee).

 libbpfgo is built around [libbpf](https://github.com/libbpf/libbpf) - the standard library for interacting with eBPF programs from userspace - which is a C library maintained in Linux upstream.
 We have created libbpfgo as a thin Go wrapper around the libbpf project.